Married To A Paranoid Narcissist

 I suggest you start by taking full responsibility for your health and your body's healing.
 Feeling like a victim to another person, regardless of how justified it may seem, will only interfere with your healing.
 He is 100% responsible for his behavior, and you are 100% responsible for your reactions to his behavior.
 I know this is challenging, but it is the only way to emotional freedom.

 Research has shown that women who express their anger openly and in healthy ways have a better recovery rate from breast cancer.
-With that in mind, I suggest you do the anger journaling described on this page, to express your anger in a safe, healthy manner.
+With that in mind, I suggest you do the journaling described on this page, to understand and express your anger in a safe, healthy manner.
 I do not suggest that you express it to your husband, as it sounds like that may be counterproductive.

 It will also be helpful for you to practice building your self esteem as you go through your healing process.